 Occupational Asbestos Exposure

-Other workers were also exposed to asbestos through Ehret products.
-Workers who handled their products were put at risk for exposure even though they worked for different companies.
-This included pipefitters, insulation workers, shipyard workers, and other types of construction workers, anyone who installed, repaired, or removed and replaced Ehret asbestos products and materials.
+Anyone who installed, repaired, removed, or replaced Ehret asbestos products and materials could have been exposed to dangerous asbestos fibers.
 Ehret products were used by the U.S. Navy and Coast Guard on ships, putting military personnel at risk as well.

 Valley Forge Dumping and Cleanup